 The Burning Bush has several varieties, but most of them fall under two main categories.
 The Winged Euonymus, or the Euonymus alatus, the older species of the two.

-The Euonymus alatus compactus is the second type, only reaching a maximum of 10 feet and its bark is not as winged – as the Euonymus alatus.
+The Euonymus alatus compactus is the second type, only reaching a maximum of 10′ feet tall and its bark is not as winged.

-The Euonymus alatus has earned its name for bearing stunning foliage of autumn display, whether as a bright ornamental display or a dazzling addition to any garden or landscape.
+The Euonymus burning bush has earned its name for bearing stunning foliage of autumn display, whether as a bright ornamental display or a dazzling addition to any garden or landscape.
 Its fall color serve as a great decor in many outdoor settings.

 Six of the Euonymus species can be found in North America.
 Other native species include Eastern Wahoo (E. atropurpureus), Strawberry bush (E. americanus), and Running Strawberry bush (E. obavatus).